toptensoftware/flashy/readme.md

 sudo npm install -g @toptensoftware/flashy
 ```

+See notes below on using Flashy under WSL 2.

 ## Setup - Bootloader

 Flashy v2 is incompatible with previous versions and requires a new bootloader image
-to be installed on the target device.
+to be installed on the target device's SD card.

 Pre-compiled kernel images are included and can be extracted with the
 `--bootloader` option.